emplify-software/statamic-cookie-dialog/README.md

 - Remove or obscure the required attribution link to emplify software GmbH without explicit permission
 - Redistribute the Software in any form, whether modified or unmodified, to any third party

+The attribution link to emplify software GmbH on the bottom of the cookie dialog will automatically be hidden when you buy the pro version of this addon.

 ## 🛟 Support

 This addon is actively maintained and supported by [emplify software](https://emplify-software.de/).
 If you encounter